Frequently Asked Question about the Energy Charter Process

 The Treaty’s common 'rules of the game' for the energy sector are designed to encourage investment and trade, to ensure reliable transit, and to promote efficient energy use.

 A large amount of investment is required, all along the supply chain, in order to meet growing demand for energy.
-The Energy Charter is based on the idea that international flows of investments, capital and technologies for the energy sector are mutually beneficial, and a primary aim of the Treaty is to promote the necessary climate of predictability that can attract private sector involvement.
+The International Energy Charter is based on the idea that international flows of investments, capital and technologies for the energy sector are mutually beneficial, and a primary aim of the Treaty is to promote the necessary climate of predictability that can attract private sector involvement.

-The Treaty does not create investment opportunities for companies by forcing open access to resources or defining a certain market structure for Energy Charter member countries.
+The Treaty does not create investment opportunities for companies by forcing open access to resources or defining a certain market structure for International Energy Charter member countries.
 These are sovereign decisions for member governments.

 However, once an energy investment is made, the Treaty is designed to provide a stable interface between the foreign investor and the host government.
 This stability is particularly important in the global energy sector, where projects are highly strategic and capital-intensive, and where risks have to be assessed over the long-term.

 It is a major task to reduce these risks, as much as possible, by creating a stable and transparent investment climate.
 The Energy Charter Treaty assists by offering binding protection for foreign energy investors against key non-commercial risks, such as discriminatory treatment, direct or indirect expropriation, or breach of individual investment contracts.

 A second priority for the Treaty is to promote reliable international transit flows.
 This is a particularly important issue for Eurasian energy security, since a high proportion of oil and gas in Eurasia is delivered through long-distance pipelines that cross multiple national borders and jurisdictions.